 Usually, kids get braces between the age of 8 to 14 which is before the eruption of wisdom teeth.
 Crowding and misalignment of teeth can be predicted early, so braces may require at an early age.

-In this circumstance, the orthodontist will plan the treatment evaluating the future wisdom teeth position.
+In this circumstance, the orthodontist will plan the treatment by evaluating the future wisdom teeth position.

-When wisdom teeth are about to erupt, he or she monitors their progress and make plans accordingly.
-Rarely, a wisdom tooth hurts previously done the orthodontic treatment after their eruption.
+When wisdom teeth are about to erupt, he or she monitors their progress and makes plans accordingly.
+After the eruption of wisdom teeth, they really hurt the previously done orthodontic treatment.